input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Management.md

 	- `tokenKind` is the currency symbol of tokens that a reserve is allowed to store
 - `MutableSettings` represents settings that can be changed using governance referred by`VersionOracleConfig`
 	- `vFunctionTotalAccrued` is a currency symbol of tokens minted in a transfer transaction.
 The number of tokens minted is equal to the totality of `tokenKind` tokens accrued from `t_0` till now.
 In other words the number of `vFunctionTotalAccrued` tokens minted in a transfer transaction is equal to `V(t)`
-	- `minTransferInterval` is the minimum time required between two consecutive transfers
 - `Stats` provides data that is supposed to by used by `V(t)` computation
 	- `tokenTotalAmountTransferred` is the total amount of tokens that has been transferred from `t0` to now
-	- `lastTransfer` is a approximate timestamp of the most recent transfer

 The redeemer for reserve utxos will be of the type `Redeemer`:
 ```